YMagrelo/react_social-network/README.md

 - used server API on Users page;
 - rewrote Find Users page like class component;

-3.) task on 25.03 - use life cicle methods and pagination in Users page;
+3.) task on 25.03 - use life cycle methods and pagination in Users page;
 done:
 - add pagination to User page;